arnodelorme/neurofeedbacklab/README.md

 - psychoToolbox (true/false), Toggle to false for testing without psych toolbox
 - adrBoard      (true/false), Toggle to true if using ADR101 board to send events to the EEG amplifier

+## sessions parameters g.session
+- baselineSessionDuration (integer), duration of baseline in second (the baseline is used to train the artifact removal ASR function)
+- sessionDuration (integer), regular sessions - here 5 minutes
+- ntrials (integer), number of trials per day
+- ndays   (integer), number of days of training

-## LSL connection parameters
+## LSL connection parameters g.input
 - lsltype (string), put to empty if you cannot connect to your system
 - lslname (string), this is the name of the stream that shows in Lab Recorder f empty, it will only use the type above.
 USE lsl_resolve_byprop(lib, 'type', lsltype, 'name', lslname) to connect to the stream.
 If you cannot connect nfblab won't be able to connect either.

-## sessions parameters
-- baselineSessionDuration (integer), duration of baseline in second (the baseline is used to train the artifact removal ASR function)
-- sessionDuration (integer), regular sessions - here 5 minutes
-- ntrials (integer), number of trials per day
-- ndays   (integer), number of days of training

-## data acquisition parameters
+## data acquisition parameters g.input
 - nchans  (integer), number of channels with data
 - chans   (integer), indices of channels with data
 - mask    (floating point array), patial filter for feedback (here used channel 1).
 May be an ICA component or complex spatial filter.

-## data processing parameters
 - srateHardware (integer), sampling rate of the hardware
 - srate         (integer), sampling rate for processing data (must divide srateHardware)
 - windowSize (integer), length of window size for FFT (if equal to srate then 1 second)
+- windowInc  (integer), window increment - in this case update every 1/4 second

+## data processing parameters g.input
 - nfft       (integer), length of FFT - allows FFT padding if necessary
-- windowInc  (integer), window increment - in this case update every 1/4 second

-## feedback parameters
+## feedback parameters g.feedback
 - theta   [min max].
 Frequency range of interest.
 This program does not allow inhibition at other frequencies although it could be modified to do so
 - maxChange  (value from 0 to 1).
 Cap for change in feedback between processed windows every 1/4 sec. feedback is between 0 and 1 so this is 5% here
 - dynRange     [min max].
 Initial power range in dB